-It prioritizes strategic engagement with India, ameliorating U.S. carrier operational issues in India, and encouraging India to enact green aviation policies through a high-level dialogue.
+In addition, this funding prioritizes strategic engagement with India, ameliorating U.S. carrier operational issues in India, and encouraging India to enact green aviation policies through a high-level dialogue.
 Ensures transparency and equity in environmental reviews and decision making for transportation projects funded or approved by the Department of Transportation.
 It identifies strategies consistent with the best science to achieve a viable path forward to net-zero carbon emissions by 2050, in line with the U.S. commitment under the Paris Agreement and the President's goals.
-TPRD is an especially useful account to address difficult-to-decarbonize transportation sectors such as aviation and maritime.